karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 It might sound a little bit complicated, but it's quite simple, let me show you a quick example to help you better understand how private endpoints works:

-## Example about how private endpoint works
+## Example about how an Azure Private Endpoint works

-- I have created a new App Service, and it is publicly accessible from the internet.
+- I have created a new App Service, which is publicly accessible from the internet.

 ```bash
 $ nslookup dns-resolver-test.azurewebsites.net